Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.syncIdentifier(identifierType: String, identifier: String, authenticationState: string)
 ```

-o *identifierType* (String) containing identifier type, and the *identifier* (String) containing identifier value; should not be null or empty.
-If the identifierTtype and identifier do not have valid string values \(non null or empty\), the identifier is ignored by the Identity extension.
+*identifierType* (String) containing identifier type, and the *identifier* (String) containing identifier value; should not be null or empty.

+If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-o  *authenticationState* (VisitorIDAuthenticationState) value indicating authentication state for the user contaisn one of the VisitorID.AuthenticationState values `ACPMobileVisitorAuthenticationState.AUTHENTICATED`,`ACPMobileVisitorAuthenticationState.LOGGED_OUT` and `ACPMobileVisitorAuthenticationState.UNKNOWN`
+*authenticationState* (VisitorIDAuthenticationState) value indicating authentication state for the user contaisn one of the VisitorID.AuthenticationState values:
+* `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
+* `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
+* `ACPMobileVisitorAuthenticationState.UNKNOWN`

 #### Example